 Residents shall obtain LACDA management written approval for the presence of any person not identified in the lease as a member of the resident's household who occupies the unit for over ten (10) consecutive days or a total of 14 days within a twelve-month period.
 The Executive Director or his/her designee has discretionary authority to approve the occupation of a unit beyond 14 days.

-Absence of evidence of any other address will be considered verification that the visitor is an unauthorized household member.
+In order to verify that a visitor is not an unauthorized household member, the LACDA will require any of the following documents: current rent receipts, leases, utility bills, employer or agency records, school records, driver's licenses, voter's registration records, credit reports, statement from household with whom the individual is residing.
+At the LACDA's discretion, verification of residency may also include other documents, certifications, or declarations as needed.